rossetti/RossettiArenaBook/docs/02-Chapter2.md

 between entities; however, as in any programming language care must be taken to use them correctly.

-\BeginKnitrBlock{rmdnote}
-**What is the difference between attributes and variables?**
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">**What is the difference between attributes and variables?**
 The key difference is that a variable is global.
 A variable belongs to the system.
 Attributes are attached to an entity instance.
 Variables define a place in memory in which data can be stored.
 Since the memory is global to the model, any module or entity can read/write/use the value of the variable.
 Memory allocated to an attribute is stored in the *entity table* with the specific entity instance as discussed in Section \@ref(ch2:EntitiesAttributesVariables).
 If you have experience with a programming language like Java, then Arena variables are like static class variable, which is shared by all instances of the class.
-Arena attributes are like Java fields of the class, which are attached only to the object instances.
+Arena attributes are like Java fields of the class, which are attached only to the object instances.</div>\EndKnitrBlock{rmdnote}
-\EndKnitrBlock{rmdnote}

 The information in Table \@ref(tab:PresData) also needs to be modeled.
 Does this information belong to the system or to each customer?
 While the